aws-solutions-library-samples/guidance-for-self-calibrating-level-4-digital-twins-on-aws/README.md

 4) Generate a dashboard: We can run a dashboard generation script that will generate a yaml file specific to this Guidance example.

-   a) Run the python script "generate_dashboard_json.py" which will load the dashboard template and fill in the account specific information.
+   a) Run the python script ```python ./source/generate_dashboard_json.py``` which will load the dashboard template and fill in the account specific information.
 A new dashboard json file ("generated_dashboard.json") will be generated.
    <br/>b) The generated json file can be imported directly into Grafana, which will define some panels and plot all of the inputs and results defined in the iot_config.json file.
 This enables live review of the L4 calibration and the measured IoT data being ingested in IoT SiteWise.
 Note, depending on how you are running this guidance, you may have to FTP the yaml file back to your local machine to enable uploading to Grafana dashboard setup.